 Our four ADCS Board members are John Richardson (co-chair and legal counsel), Patricia Moon (Treasurer), Carol Tapanila, and Stephen Kish (Chair).

-Our trial in Canada’s Federal Court of Appeal, as well as the Canadian FATCA hunt and turnover are NOT hypothetical.
+The Canadian FATCA hunt and turnover are NOT hypothetical.

 This year the CBC (Canadian Broadcasting Corporation) told us that financial data on 901,000 accounts were turned over to the U.S. in 2019 and also discovered that most of the data did not have to be turned over under the so-called FATCA “agreement”: